-You can choose to marinate your tofu for even 24 hours, and it will surely absorb much more flavor.
+You can choose to marinate your tofu for even 24 hours, and it will indeed absorb much more flavor.
 You just need some planning.

 Note: Keep your tofu refrigerated throughout your marinating period.
 Tofu will soon deteriorate if not refrigerated.

 If you have some extra minutes, it is best to press the tofu before marinating or cooking tofu.
-Pressing tofu will release some of its water, leave some room to be occupied by the marinade, and fully absorb the flavors going in.
+Pressing tofu will release some of its water, leave some room to be occupied by the marinade, and fully absorb the flavors.